-15.3 Governors
+13.3 Governors

 All governors receive training about safeguarding, to make sure they have the knowledge and information needed to perform their functions and understand their responsibilities.
-The safeguarding governor (Ms Sandra Balkwill) meets with the DSL on a half termly basis to discuss important updates and trends.
-Governors are also provided with key data on safeguarding matters in their half termly Headteacher's report.

 As the chair of governors may be required to act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, they receive training in managing allegations for this purpose.